Barcelos, Amazonas: History

+Geography

+The municipality area is 122,476 square kilometres (47,288 sq mi), making it the second largest municipality in Brazil (behind Altamira, Pará), equivalent in size to New York state in the United States and slightly larger than North Korea.

 The municipality contains part of the Amanã Sustainable Development Reserve.

 It also contains part of the Amazonas National Forest.

 It contains the 833352 ha Rio Unini Extractive Reserve, created in 2006.